Countries of the Bay of Bengal: Early history

 Prince Vijaya, the first recorded king of Sri Lanka, traveled from ancient Vanga (Bengal) through the Bay of Bengal to the island of Lanka and colonized it.
 Ancient Malay chronicles record the sailor Buddha Gupta traveling from Bengal to the Malay Archipelago through the Bay of Bengal.
 Ptolemy's map refers to the Bay of Bengal as the Gulf of the Ganges.

 Hindu-Buddhist kingdoms in Southeast Asia depended on the Bay of Bengal for trade and cultural exchange.
 The South Indian Chola dynasty dominated the region in the 11th century, with records describing the Bay of Bengal as Chola's Lake.

 Islam in Southeast Asia also spread through the Bay of Bengal, by serving as a bridge between the Malay Archipelago and Indo-Islamic states in the subcontinent.

-In the 14th and 15th centuries, explorers like Ibn Battuta of Morocco, Niccolo De Conti of the Venetian Republic and Admiral Zheng He of Imperial China ventured through the Bay of Bengal.
+In the 14th and 15th centuries, explorers like Ibn Battuta of Morocco, Niccolo De Conti of the Venetian Republic, and Admiral Zheng He of Imperial China ventured through the Bay of Bengal.
 The Maldives depended on the Bay of Bengal for its huge shell currency trade.

 In the 16th century, the Portuguese empire began traversing the sea routes of the Bay of Bengal.
 Portuguese maps referred to the bay as the "Gulf of Bengal".
-The Burmese Empires and the Kingdom of Mrauk U were major powers on the Bay of Bengal.
+The Burmese Empires and the Kingdom of Mrauk U were major powers in the Bay of Bengal.
 The Kingdom of Mrauk U engaged in a naval war with the Mughal Empire of India in 1666.
 In the 18th century, numerous European trading companies established settlements across the region.

 In the 19th century, the British government established direct crown rule in the Indian subcontinent; while the Dutch government established supremacy in the Indonesian archipelago.
 Colonialism disrupted and ended the region's traditional maritime networks.